BettercareHealth/bettercare/maternal-care/test-10.md

 	1. When a patient is having 3 strong contractions in 10 minutes
 	1. When a patient reaches the active phase of the first stage of labour
 	1. When a patient asks for pain relief
-9. Promethazine (Phenegan) or hydroxyzine (Aterax) should always be given together with pethidine for the relief of pain during labour because:
+9. Promethazine (Phenergan) or hydroxyzine (Aterax) should always be given together with pethidine for the relief of pain during labour because:
-	1. They have a tranquillising effect
+	1. They have a sedative effect
 	1. They decrease nausea and vomiting which are common side effects of pethidine
 	1. They increase the analgesic effect of pethidine
 	1. All of the above